Paper (HTML | Doc) · Changes (HTML | Doc)

 3.1 Overview

 IRC-Bench is constructed through a four-stage automated pipeline that transforms oral history transcripts into implicit entity recognition samples.
 Each sample consists of a first-person narrative that references a named entity through contextual cues alone, without ever naming it.
-The pipeline leverages GPT-4.1-mini for entity extraction, summary generation, and implicit rewriting, producing 25,136 benchmark samples spanning 12,337 unique entities.
+All pipeline stages use off-the-shelf GPT-4.1-mini via the OpenAI Batch API with deterministic decoding (temperature 0.0 for NER, 0.3 for summarization and rewriting); no fine-tuning is performed for corpus construction.
+The pipeline produces 25,136 benchmark samples spanning 12,337 unique entities.
+Verbatim prompts for all stages are released in Appendix A.

 3.2 Source Collections